Quiz channel: 2007 television phone-in scandals

 In 2007, a series of scandals broke out involving allegations of phone-in segments of television programmes and quiz channels conning viewers.

-Richard & Judy on Channel 4 were accused of encouraging viewers to enter the 'You Say We Pay' segment after the winner had been picked.
+Richard & Judy on Channel 4 were accused of encouraging viewers to enter the "You Say We Pay" segment after the winner had been picked.
 The competition was indefinitely suspended soon afterwards and was later cancelled permanently.
 Channel 4 Racing was also affected after a software glitch allowed callers to enter a competition even though the competition had ended.

 ITV suspended all programmes involving premium rate phone-ins on 5 March 2007, including its quiz channel ITV Play.
 This was to allow independent auditor Deloitte to conduct a review of the fairness of revenue-generating phone-ins in programmes carried by ITV including Dancing on Ice and The X Factor.
-ITV Play was taken off the air during the review, but for a few days it ran a limited after midnight service for only four hours before on March 13, ITV announced that ITV Play had been permanently closed down.
+ITV Play was taken off the air during the review, but for a few days it ran a limited after midnight service for only four hours before on 13 March, ITV announced that ITV Play had been permanently closed down.

 Five followed suit when they were alleged to have displayed the name of a fictional winner on BrainTeaser after they failed to find a genuine winner.
-Five was later fined £300,000 by Ofcom - the highest ever amount from the broadcasting watchdog.
+Five was later fined £300,000 by Ofcom; the highest ever amount from the broadcasting watchdog.

 The BBC was also affected by these scandals.
 Saturday Kitchen on BBC One were accused of encouraging viewers to phone in to a pre-recorded programme.
 On 14 March 2007 the BBC children's programme Blue Peter was revealed to have used a girl who was visiting the studio to pose as a caller live on the show.
 The BBC stated that a technical error prevented 14,000 callers from getting a chance to win in the competition.
-Konnie Huq apologised over the phone-in problem on the March 14 airing of the show.
+Konnie Huq apologised over the phone-in problem on the 14 March broadcast of the show.

 On 20 March 2007 it was revealed that 11,500 votes for the Dancing on Ice final three days earlier on ITV were lost as they were not delivered to Vodafone until the following Monday morning.
 On 23 April 2007, a BBC Panorama investigation disclosed that callers to GMTV's phone-in competitions may have been defrauded out of millions of pounds, because the telephone system operator, Opera Interactive Technology, had determined the winners before the phone lines had closed.
 GMTV responded by suspending the phone-in quizzes, but claimed that "it was confident it had not breached regulators' codes".
 Opera Interactive also denied any wrongdoing.

 The BBC suspended all phone-in competitions indefinitely on 18 July 2007, after further revelations about faked competition winners, including incidents during the charity broadcasts Comic Relief and Children in Need.

-British papers reported on 26 July 2007 that ITV's broadcast of the 2005 British Comedy Awards had also been conning viewers.
+Newspapers reported on 26 July 2007 that ITV's broadcast of the 2005 British Comedy Awards had also been conning viewers.